upalbhattacharya/onto_pop_llm_which_factors_matter/prompt_templates/README.md

 | CASE      | "cyber crime investigator" |
 | Astronomy | "astronomy expert"         |

-`ontology-depth` in the templates are populated with the respective depth of the ontology.
+- `ontology-depth` in the templates are populated with the respective depth of the ontology.

-`classes` in the templates are populated with a flat-list of comma-separated labels of the concepts of the ontology.
+- `classes` in the templates are populated with a flat-list of comma-separated labels of the concepts of the ontology.

-`examples` in the [n_shot](n_shot.md) prompt are populated with the selected examples for n-shot prompts.
+- `examples` in the [n_shot](n_shot.md) prompt are populated with the selected examples for n-shot prompts.

+- Finally, `input` in the templates are the labels of the instances for ontology population.

 The **EXACT** prompts used for each combination of prompting approach, LLM, ontology and domain contextualization can be found in the `system_message`